Saumya-Bhatt/karya-python-client/README.md

 Refer to the [API Docs](https://saumya-bhatt.github.io/karya-python-client)

+---

 ## Getting Started

 A stable version of the client will be published to PyPi soon.

 ### Useage Examples

-A list of samples to configure different plans with various actions and hooks can be found [here]()
+A list of samples to configure different plans with various actions and hooks can be found [here](https://saumya-bhatt.github.io/karya-python-client/#usage-examples)

 ### Using the Client